-This function takes a list of filenames of strings, which contains the names of files (the first one can be opened using open(filenames[0], "r", encoding="latin1")), and returns the a dictionary of the semantic descriptors of all the words in the files filenames, with the files treated as a single text.
+This function takes a list of filenames of strings, which contains the names of files (the first one can be opened using open(filenames[0], "r", encoding="utf-8")), and returns the a dictionary of the semantic descriptors of all the words in the files filenames, with the files treated as a single text.

 You should assume that the following punctuation always separates sentences: ".", "!", "?", and that is the only punctuation that separates sentences.
 You should also assume that that is the only punctuation that separates sentences.
-Assume that only the following punctuation is present in the texts:
+You should assume that the only the following punctuation is present in the texts: